robabram/salty-orm/README.md

 The purpose of this ORM is to replicate a good portion of Django's ORM, but not have a Django dependency.

-This ORM was written to make it easy to write python command line utilities that perform maintenance and queries on the Django backend database.
+This ORM was written to make it easy to write python command line utilities that perform maintenance and queries on a Django backend database.

 The Salty-ORM is very similar to Django's ORM, including supporting queries using a Q object similar to Django's ORM.